Today – A homemade Thai chilli jam recipe, a hot chilli sauce that’s super spicy!

-Chilli Jam is a recipe I found in a M&S Christmas book a few years ago and I make some as presents most year.
-It’s super hot and makes a great gift for those people who like to add an extra kick to their meals.
+Thai Chili Jam is a recipe I found in a M&S Christmas book a few years ago and I make some as presents most year.
+It’s a super hot Thai style relish and makes a great gift for those people who like to add an extra kick to their meals.
 The wonderful bright red colour also makes it look lovely in a jar without any need for wrapping.

 Chilli Jam Ingredients